|

 instantaneous (temporary) dipole - induced dipole attraction (a sort

-of baseline force since it applies to all molecules)
+of baseline force since it applies to all molecules, in fact it

 -